sebras/berkeman-berkeman.github.io/_posts/2019-06-05-performance.markdown

 <p align="left"><img src="{{ site.url }}/assets/performance_numbers_from_installman.jpg"> </p>

-This data is cut from the Accelerator's installation manual, and the corresponding code is open sourced by eBay.
+This data is cut from an old version of the
+<a href="https://berkeman.github.io/pdf/acc_install.pdf">Accelerator's installation manual</a>, and the
+corresponding code is open sourced by eBay.
 Note that all numbers are produced using high level Python programs, and that the `csvimport` method has been improved significantly in later versions of the